Saeed Mortazavi: Suppression of press

-Mortazavi is often portrayed in the western media as a symbol of problems within the judicial system of Iran.
+Mortazavi is often portrayed in the Western media as a symbol of problems within the judicial system of Iran.
 It has been reported that Iranians call him the "butcher of the press".
-As a judge he shut down 60 pro-reform newspapers.
+As a judge, he shut down 60 pro-reform newspapers.

-In 2004 he was behind the detention of more than 20 bloggers and journalists who were held for long periods of time and forced to sign "confessions" of their "illicit activities".
+In 2004 he was behind the detention of more than 20 bloggers and journalists who were held for long periods and forced to sign "confessions" of their "illicit activities".

 In 2005, journalists reported receiving death threats after testifying about their alleged torture at the command of Mortazevi.
-In a press conference, Mortazevi denied the journalists had been mistreated while in state custody.
+In a press conference, Mortazevi denied the journalists had been mistreated.
+At the same time, in state custody.
 Also in 2005, Murtazevi ordered Iran's major ISPs to block access to Orkut and other blogging and social networking websites.

 On 15 February 2008, it was announced that Mortazavi had banned five Iranian websites that comment on politics and current events.
-Mortazevi was quoted as saying they were "poisoning the electoral sphere" in advance of Iran's mid-March parliamentary elections.
+Mortazevi said they were "poisoning the electoral sphere" before Iran's mid-March parliamentary elections.

 United Nations visit

-In 2006, Mortazavi was sent to Geneva as part of the Iranian delegation to the United Nations Human Rights Council, a decision that was met with some criticism at home and abroad, due to Mortazavi's controversial human rights record.
-Human Rights Watch urged Iran to remove him from the delegation, and other countries to decline to meet with the Iranian delegation until his removal.
-Mortazevi's first official meeting was with the also-controversial Zimbabwean minister of justice Patrick Chinamasa.
+In 2006, Mortazavi was sent to Geneva as part of the Iranian delegation to the United Nations Human Rights Council, a decision that was met with some criticism at home and abroad due to Mortazavi's controversial human rights record.
+Human Rights Watch urged Iran to remove him from the delegation and other countries to decline to meet with the Iranian delegation until his removal.
+Mortazevi's first official meeting was with the also-controversial Zimbabwe a minister of justice Patrick Chinamasa.
 Mortazavi took advantage of his position on the delegation to advocate the right of access to high technology, including nuclear power, for all nations.
-He also warned the council that it should avoid being manipulated into doing the bidding of powerful states, and that it should investigate human rights abuses perpetrated by western powers, notably human rights abuses in the War on Terror, extraordinary rendition, Islamophobia, criticism of the Islamic dress code and veil, and the suppression of the freedom of speech of Holocaust deniers.
+He also warned the council that it should avoid being manipulated into doing the bidding of powerful states and that it should investigate human rights abuses perpetrated by Western powers, notably human rights abuses in the War on Terror, extraordinary rendition, Islamophobia, criticism of the Islamic dress code and veil, and the suppression of the freedom of speech of Holocaust deniers.

 Student protesters

-In 2009, it was reported that Mortazavi had detained students due to protest against Mahmoud Ahmadinejad's government; the students alleged abuse while in jail.
+In 2009, it was reported that Mortazavi had detained students due to a protest against Mahmoud Ahmadinejad's government; the students alleged abuse while in jail.
 He has been involved in more contentious cases since then as well.
 Mortazavi was a prosecutor on the cases of Roxana Saberi, an American-Iranian journalist accused of spying, and Iranian-Canadian blogger Hossein Derakhshan, whose posts were critical of the establishment.